Committed to Municipalities & Local Governments'

 Small Business Assistance Grant Program

 Additional CARES Act Commitments

-Lake County renters and homeowners who have been impacted by COVID-19 are invited to apply for a new program that offers financial assistance to help pay for rent, gas and electric bills.
-Learn more.
+Lake County renters who have been impacted by COVID-19 are invited to apply for a new program that offers financial assistance to help pay for rent and utility bills.
+Learn more

 Lake County Forward is a collaborative, whole-of-government initiative for community health and economic recovery as Lake County accelerates through the challenges of the COVID-19 pandemic.
 “The pandemic has been challenging for so many of our Lake County residents and businesses”, said Lake County Chair Sandy Hart.
 “As we move forward together, the Lake County Board and staff are working to ensure that we are committed, united and resilient on the road to recovery.”